PennLINC/ModelArrayIO/notebooks/walkthrough_fixel-wise_data.md

     * File names in column `source_file` in CSV file v.s. the actual file names on disk;
     * Scalar name e.g., "FD" in column `scalar_name` in CSV file v.s. what you will specify when using functions in `ModelArray`;

-For this case, when running `confixel` to create HDF5 fixel-wise data, argument **--relative-root** should be "/home/username/myProject/data"

 ## Run `confixel` and `fixelstats_write`
 ### Convert .mif files to an HDF5 (.h5) file